taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka runs to the base of a papaya tree as Iri shimmies up the trunk.
 Iri brings down a large, bulbous fruit, and Asoka holds it reverently as their outfit scans the fruit to check its radiation content and ripeness.
 Simultaneously, Asoka's outfit checks the atmospheric content of the grove in which Asoka and Iri currently sit.
 Iri also takes in a huge breath of the air and does an independent analysis.

-Iri: *"You can double-check me, but I think the air in here is actually **breathable**..."*
+Iri: *"Ok, I think I agree with your suit, the air in here is actually **breathable**!"*

-Asoka's face veil confirms Iri's analysis, and Asoka tears off their face veil in order to ravenously tear into the papaya.
+Asoka tears off their face veil in order to ravenously tear into the papaya.
 Iri joyfully runs up the tree for more of the ripe fruits.

 Asoka: **"Mmmmmm!!!"**

 ### Page 8

 Asoka has eaten their fill of papaya and now looks euphoric.
 They sprawl at the base of the papaya tree as nautical twilight descends on the forest.
 Fireflies blink in and out of the blue darkness.
-The outside temperature has now dropped to 35.1 deg celsius, and the temperature inside Asoka's suit is down to 22.5 deg C.

 Asoka claps their hands and wipes their mouth, abruptly focusing on the cooling night.
 They put on their face veil and see a view of the world showing the chemical exhalations and radiation signatures of the plants around them, enhancing their vision in the rapidly fading blue light.
+The outside temperature has now dropped to 35.1 deg celsius, and the temperature inside Asoka's suit is down to 22.5 deg C. Methane, CO2, and NO2 levels are safely within 'short-term breathable' levels.

 Asoka: *"All right, Iri!
 Let's do this."*